This post was last updated on March 30th, 2021 at 03:47 pm.

 “Attention Kmart shoppers!”

-No, not the flashing blue light alerting you to special discounts!
-I’m talking about the blue light that comes from fluorescent light bulbs, LED lights, and the screens on our computers, cell phones, and TVs.
-Blue light naturally occurs in sunlight and plays a very important role because it cues our bodies to be awake and alert during the daytime.
+No, we’re not talking about the flashing light that alerts you to special discounts!
+We are talking about the blue light emitting from fluorescent light bulbs, LED lights, and the screens on our computers, cell phones, TVs, and other devices.
+Blue light naturally occurs in sunlight and plays a very important role in our daily lives because it cues our bodies to be awake and alert during the daytime.

 (W)e may be paying a price for basking in all that light.
 At night, light throws the body’s biological clock—the circadian rhythm—out of whack.
 Sleep suffers.
 Worse, research shows that it may contribute to the causation of cancer, diabetes, heart disease, and obesity.”

-What can you do to minimize these harmful effects?
+What can you do to minimize the harmful effects of blue light?

-During the day, take frequent breaks from looking at your screen.
-Avoid screen time at least two or three hours before bed.
-If you absolutely can’t avoid screen time before bed, use computer glasses or install a program to help block the blue light.
+Some ideas to limit exposure include taking frequent breaks throughout the day from looking at your screen and avoiding screen time at least two or three hours before bed.
+If you absolutely can’t avoid screen time before bed, consider alternative methods of limiting exposure such as using computer glasses or installing a program to help block the blue light.

-A few of us in the Icon Systems office have Gunnars, special computer glasses engineered to eliminate digital eye strain and block artificial blue light. http://www.gunnars.com
+A few staff members in the Icon Systems office have special computer glasses engineered to eliminate digital eye strain and block artificial blue light, called Gunnars. http://www.gunnars.com

-Others in the office use f.lux, a program that makes the color of your computer’s display adapt to the time of day, warm at night and like sunlight during the day.
-Download it free for Mac OS X, Windows, or Linux at https://justgetflux.com.
+Others in the office use a program called f.lux that makes the color of your computer’s display adapt to the time of day- warm at night, and like sunlight during the day.
+Download the program for free for Mac OS X, Windows, or Linux at https://justgetflux.com.

 What do you do to minimize eye strain?